Professional Development Workshop Podcast

 Episode 5: Finances, Part 1

 In this podcast we take some different quizzes from Kate Northrup's book Money: A Love Story; we discuss making a budget, how to use mint.com to keep track of finances, and the app Expensify to keep track of business trip expenses.
 We also look at taxes for musicians.
+Podcast notes are on google drive here.
 Enjoy!

 Podcast 6: Manifesto